BIRKEBAEK

 Cover image missing

-During 3daysofdesign, news and classics from every brand will be on display.
-The space will be open daily, starting each morning with a light breakfast and good coffee, and ending the day with music and refreshing drinks.
+During 3daysofdesign, new pieces and classics from every brand will be on display.
+Each morning begins with a light breakfast and good coffee, while the day concludes with music, nice drinks, and a relaxed atmosphere.

 Related Exhibitions